$\hbar$-Vertex algebras and chiralization of star products: Preliminaries

-By $T^{(1)}$ (respectively $T^{(2)}$) we mean that the $T$ acts only the first term of the product (respectively the second), i.e. we have The product $:\,:$ is called the normally ordered product and corresponds to the $(-1)$ product of Definition \ref{def va}.
+By $\del^{(1)}$ (respectively $\del^{(2)}$) we mean that the $\del$ acts only on the first term of the product (respectively the second), i.e. we have The product $:\,:$ is called the normally ordered product and corresponds to the $(-1)$ product of Definition \ref{def va}. \end{defi} Definition \ref{def va l bracket} is usually more convenient for computations and allows us to think of vertex algebras as analogues of associative algebras.
+To any associative algebra we can associate a Lie algebra using the commutator, and the universal enveloping algebra provides an adjoint to this functor.
+Similarly, to any vertex algebra, we can associate a vertex Lie algebra (that now controls both the commutator and the associator of the normally ordered product), and there is an adjoint universal construction.

+\begin{theorem} Let $R$ be a vertex Lie algebra.
+There exists a ``universal vertex algebra'' $V(R)$ such that $R\hookrightarrow V(R)$ and, for any vertex algebra $V$ and vertex Lie algebra morphism $f:R\rightarrow V$, there is a vertex algebra morphism $V(R)\rightarrow V$ such that the following diagram commutes